 About me

-I am a PhD Student in the PCOG group at the University of Luxembourg.
-My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Swarm Applications.
-I am currently working on the (ADARS) project, under the supervision of Grégoire Danoy.
+I am a PostDoc at ETH Zürich, working on automated design with Mark Fuge.
+My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Benchmarking.
 Because I believe in open source AI, I’m also contributing to the Farama Foundation, a non-profit organization aiming at facilitating the development of open-source tools for Reinforcement Learning.

 The consequences of learning multiple behaviours, based on different trade-offs between the objectives.